 3. A priori considerations on indexes behavior

-On a priori considerations, we can easily state the values that the indexes considered here assume at bandwidth limits, that is either when bandwidth tends to zero or the maximum available range (Table 2).
+On a priori considerations, we can easily state the values that the here considered indexes assume at bandwidth limits, that is either when bandwidth tends to zero or the maximum available range (Table 2).

 TABLE 2 ABOUT HERE